PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Conclusion and Future Work

 This paper introduces \sys, a fuzz testing-driven framework designed to jailbreak large language models. \sys can automatically generate jailbreak prompts with only black-box access to the target LLMs.
 Unlike existing methods that rely on predefined jailbreaking templates, \sys begins with an empty seed pool, eliminating the need for any related jailbreaks.
 To enhance attack performance, we design three novel question-dependent mutation strategies that generate semantically meaningful and concise mutations.
 We also proposed to use a two-level judge module to distinguish successful jailbreaks.
 Extensive experiments on 7 representative LLMs demonstrate the effectiveness of \sys compared to 5 state-of-the-art attacks. \sys also shows resistance to advanced defenses and exhibits high transferability.

 There are various potential areas for future exploration.
 First, while we designed three effective mutators in \sys, there is still room to develop additional mutators for the mutator pool, such as rephrasing or using ciphertext.
 These potential mutators may further improve the attack success rate.
 Second, we will evaluate other state-of-the-art prompt compression methods, such as \cite{mu2024learning} and \cite{zhang2024compressing}, to determine if they can generate more effective jailbreak prompts compared to our LLM-driven prompt shortening techniques.
 Third, effective defense against \sys is necessary to reduce the potential risks of such attacks.
-Lastly, \sys mainly focuses on jailbreaking attacks using English words and targets only English models.
+Fourth, \sys mainly focuses on jailbreaking attacks using English words and targets only English models.
 An interesting question is whether \sys can also be effective for other language LLMs.
 We will explore this in the future.
+Finally, our findings reveal a critical limitation in aligned LLMs: they are effective in generating jailbreaking templates that do not necessarily exhibit explicit malicious intent.
+This raises significant safety concerns, indicating the need for further research on alignment strategies to mitigate such behaviors.